Linnova98/propertyPortfolio/README.md

 - Go to your termnial and type in: python manage.py shell
-- If that dosen't work you have to install psycopg2 to run the shell.
+- If that dosen't work you could install psycopg2(the project uses psycopg) to run the shell or just put in a string of 50 random characters.
 Type in:
   pip install psycopg2
   and then type in this again
   python manage.py shell